AdaGold/appengine-sample-pets/README.md

-# Google Appengine sample application
+# Google Appengine Sample Application

 This Rails application is intended to be used to teach deployment to Google App Engine.
 There is a finished version on the `solution` branch.